mattiasholm/drinks/recipes/Semla.md

 - Add Amaretto
 - Add milk
 - Add cardamom
-- Dry shake for 10 seconds
+- Dry shake for 30 seconds
-- Add ice and shake for another 10 seconds
+- Add ice and shake for 10 seconds
+- Double strain
+- Garnish with cardamom

 ## Served in:
 - Coupe glass